Backpacking in Bora Bora may not be the quintessential experience but for those unable to do it any other way, here’s how we did Bora Bora on a budget

 7. Know what’s important to you

 And so I bring you back to Friday night at the yacht club.
 How did we end up there?
 We had got chatting to Tim, the yacht broker, on his way back from the local supermarket and he invited us to a party taking place there that night.
-Wanting to try something new, Peter and I dressed up, me in a sleeveless black dress and he in a pair of Royal Robbins shorts and a smart blue shirt.
+Wanting to try something new, Peter and I dressed up, me in a sleeveless black dress and he in a smart blue shirt.

 Know what’s important and don’t spend your budget on needless things just to experience the Bora Bora that’s sold in the brochures.
 I promise you: you’ll find it anyway.